Viktoria Modesta: Music

 Moskaļova attended a performance art school from the age of 6 in Daugavpils, Latvia studying piano, vocal performance and sheet music.
 In 2009, she launched her first musical writing collaborative project with musician/producer Nik Hodges.
 Her first written track "Jane Bond" was featured in Music Week Playlist.
 In May 2010, Moskaļova was selected as one of the six best unsigned artists in the UK by Evo Music Rooms presented by Edith Bowman.
 The show was broadcast on Channel 4.
 On 19 March 2010, Moskaļova released her first EP titled EP1.
 On 28 May 2012, Moskaļova put out a digital, independent release of her debut single "Only You". which was featured by i-D, Wonderland and Notion magazines.

 On 12 December 2014, she launched a collaboration with Channel 4 for the campaign Born Risky, branding her as the world's first "Bionic Pop Artist" supported by the track "Prototype" released on Spotify for streaming.
 The video for the campaign was directed by Saam Farahmand.
 The video has received global attention, with over 12 million views on YouTube as of June 2019 and over 16 million on Channel 4's Facebook page.
 The story was publicised worldwide throughout news networks publications such as i-D Magazine, Upworthy, Forbes and Elle Magazine USA.
 The video for "Prototype" received a Silver Lion Award at the Cannes Film Festival.
 She has also performed at the Music Tech Fest in Berlin in 2016, and the Art Basel Miami in 2017.
 She also collaborated with the British Council for a performance of Midsummer Night's Dream.

-She ise a European Young Leader (EYL40) alumni and joined the MIT Media Lab as a Director's Fellow.
+She is a European Young Leader (EYL40) alumni and joined the MIT Media Lab as a Director's Fellow.